maniospas/Blombly/docs/setup.md

 **--norun**

-Set to zero threads to compile without executing.
-You may use the `--norun` option as a shorthand for this.
-In this case, only a **.bbvm* file is produced.
-Compilation may still run some tasks needed by preprocessor instructions (such as code that runs in comptime).
+Use the `--norun` option as a shorthand for setting the thread number to zero.
+In this case, only a **.bbvm* file is produced without being executed.
+Compilation may still run some tasks triggered by preprocessor instructions (such as code that runs in comptime).

 <br>